-As at August 31, 2023 the Company had cash and cash equivalents of \$158,840 and a working capital deficiency of \$2,888,362 compared to cash and cash equivalents of \$20,174 and a working capital deficiency of \$3,403,920 as at August 31, 2022.
+As at November 30, 2023, the Company had cash and cash equivalents of \$67,504 and a working capital deficiency of \$3,242,676 compared to cash and cash equivalents of \$158,841 and a working capital deficiency of \$2,888,362 as at August 31, 2023.

-Future development of the Company will depend on the Company's ability to obtain additional financings.
+The future development of the Company will depend on the Company's ability to obtain additional financing.
 In the past, the Company has relied on private placements to meet its cash requirements.
-The Company will need to raise further capital most likely through the equity markets.
-The Company currently intends to raise capital required for completion of the Transformation Process through equity financings.
+The Company will need to raise further capital, most likely through the equity markets.
+The Company currently intends to raise the capital required for completion of the Transformation Process through equity financings.